Pseudocode: Syntax

 Pseudocode generally does not actually obey the syntax rules of any particular language; there is no systematic standard form.
 Some writers borrow style and syntax from control structures from some conventional programming language, although this is discouraged.
 Some syntax sources include Fortran, Pascal, BASIC, C, C++, Java, Lisp, and ALGOL.
 Variable declarations are typically omitted.
 Function calls and blocks of code, such as code contained within a loop, are often replaced by a one-line natural language sentence.

 Depending on the writer, pseudocode may therefore vary widely in style, from a near-exact imitation of a real programming language at one extreme, to a description approaching formatted prose at the other.

+This flexibility brings both major advantages and drawbacks: on the positive side, no executable programming language "can beat the convenience of inventing new constructs as needed and letting the reader try to deduce their meaning from informal explanations", on the negative, "untested code is usually incorrect".

 Mathematical style pseudocode

-In numerical computation, pseudocode often consists of mathematical notation, typically from set and matrix theory, mixed with the control structures of a conventional programming language, and perhaps also natural language descriptions.
+In numerical computation, pseudocode often consists of mathematical notation, typically from matrix and set theory, mixed with the control structures of a conventional programming language, and perhaps also natural language descriptions.
 This is a compact and often informal notation that can be understood by a wide range of mathematically trained people, and is frequently used as a way to describe mathematical algorithms.
 For example, the sum operator (capital-sigma notation) or the product operator (capital-pi notation) may represent a for-loop and a selection structure in one expression:

 Normally non-ASCII typesetting is used for the mathematical equations, for example by means of markup languages, such as TeX or MathML, or proprietary formula editors.

 Mathematical style pseudocode is sometimes referred to as pidgin code, for example pidgin ALGOL (the origin of the concept), pidgin Fortran, pidgin BASIC, pidgin Pascal, pidgin C, and pidgin Lisp.

 Common mathematical symbols

 Example

-Here follows a longer example of mathematical-style pseudocode, for the Ford–Fulkerson algorithm:
+The following is a longer example of mathematical-style pseudocode, for the Ford–Fulkerson algorithm: